tengstrand/lein-polylith/readme.md

     lein polylith success mybookmark
 ```

-### sync-deps
+### sync
 ```
   These steps are performed:

-  Firstly, it adds missing libraries to the development environment.
+  1. Adds missing libraries to the development environment.
-  It does this by first checking which components and bases are part of the development environment.
+     The way it does that is to first check which components and bases are part of the development environment.
 Then it goes through those components and bases and collects a list of all their dependencies from each project.clj file.
 That list is compared with the dependencies in environments/development/project.clj and missing libraries are added.

-  Secondly it makes sure that the library versions for all components and bases are in sync with the library versions in environments/development/project.clj.
+  2. Make sure that the library versions for all components and bases are in sync with the library versions in environments/development/project.clj.

-  Finally it makes sure that each system has a library list that reflects the sum of all libraries of its components and bases.
+  3. Make sure that each system has a library list that reflects the sum of all libraries of its components and bases.

+  lein polylith sync FLAG
+    FLAG = all  -> performs step 1-3.
+           deps -> performs step 1-3.

   examples:
+    lein polylith sync all
-    lein polylith sync-deps
+    lein polylith sync deps
 ```

 ### prompt